What Is HNT and Helium Mobile, and How Can You Get a Phone Plan Powered by Blockchain?

 Most people don’t even know their phone plan could work this way.

 With Helium Mobile, you don’t have to care about crypto, blockchain, or decentralization.
 You just sign up, use your phone, and save money.
 But behind the scenes, you’re participating in a totally new kind of network – one built by people, not corporations.
+And if you do care about crypto and privacy, this is one of the most promising real-world use cases we’ve seen yet.

 Why Business Leaders Are Watching This